 New Propane accounts are set up on automatic scheduled delivery.
-We suggest all new accounts take advantage of our free Leak Check within 30 days of initiating service.
+We suggest all new accounts take advantage of our Leak Check within 30 days of initiating service.
 Please take a moment to read the “Important Propane Safety Information” brochure and familiarize yourself with the parts of your gas tank.

 Q; How and when do I order deliveries?

 Our automatic delivery system is designed to deliver propane to your tank approximately every 30 to 45 days during the winter months.
 If you activate a new account on a will call basis, we ask that you contact us when your tank reaches no less than 30%.
 If you are set up as a “will call” customer, it is your responsibility to call us when a delivery is needed, leaving us a minimum of 3 days for delivery, excluding weekends and holidays.

 Q: How do I read my Propane tank gauge?

 We encourage all customers to familiarize themselves with their tank and equipment so they can help keep track of how much fuel they have on hand.

 Propane tanks are filled to approximately 80% – 90% to allow for expansion of gas during periods of high temperatures.
 For example, a 125-gallon tank holds 100 gallons of propane at 80%.
 Keep in mind that the gauge is strictly an indicator of the fuel in the tank and can vary by as much as 10%.

 Q: Who owns my tank?
 (LP only)

 In most instances, Valley Energy owns and maintains the tank and regulators at your home, whether it’s aboveground or underground, so you never have to worry about maintenance or repair costs.

 Q: What do I do if I run out of gas?